yoannitaa/employee_training_app/README.md

     ```

 2. **CRUD Operations:**
-    * **Create:** Add a new [Data Entity] record, for example, a new customer in a customer management system, providing details like name, contact information, and preferences.
+    * **Create:** Add a new employee training record, for example, a new training record, providing details like employee name, job title, department name, training name, training category, training date, training validity, training status.
-    * **Read:** Search and retrieve customer information by name, ID, or other relevant criteria.
+    * **Read:** Search and retrieve customer information by employee ID.
-    * **Update:** Modify customer details, such as updating their address or contact details.
+    * **Update:** Modify customer details, such as updating their training name, job title, department name, training validity.
     * **Delete:** Remove a customer record from the system (with appropriate authorization, if applicable).

 ## Data Model
-This project utilizes a [Data Structure] (e.g., relational database, JSON documents) to represent [Data Entity] data.
+This project utilizes a collection type database in Python to represent employee training data.
 The following fields are typically stored:
-   * [Field 1]: (Data type) - Description of the field's purpose in the business context.
-   * [Field 2]: (Data type) - Description of the field's purpose in the business context.
-   * ...
-(List all relevant fields)
+   * emp_id: (String) - unique identifier for each employee.
+   * emp_name: (String) - employee name
+   * job_title: (String) - employee job title
+   * dept_name: (String) - employee department
+   * training_name: (String) - training name
+   * training_cat: (String) - training category (Sertifikasi or Non-Sertifikasi)
+   * training_date: (String) - date which employee took training
+   * training_valid: (Int) - training validity
+   * training_status: (String) - training status (Aktif or Expired)

 ## Contributing
 We welcome contributions to this project!
-Please feel free to open a pull request, sent to [your_email] or submit an issue if you encounter any problems or have suggestions for improvements.
+Please feel free to open a pull request, sent to my email or submit an issue if you encounter any problems or have suggestions for improvements.